psv-plugins-archive/PocketstationUnlocker/README.md

-# PocketstationUnlocker
+- PocketStationUnlocker -

-Forces pocketstation support in all PS1 games.
+Forces PocketStation support in all PS1 games.